yjunso/english/IELTS9_TEST2_SECTION4.md

 And **the kind of person who does well in this type of business culture is one who is happy to take risks**. and for whom job security is a low priority.

 The next type is known as Role Culture - that's R-O-L-E, not R-O-double L, by the way, and this type is usually found in large companies, which have **lots of different levels** in them.
 These organisations usually have separate departments that specialise in things like finance, or sales, or maintenance, or whatever.
-Each one is co-ordinated at the top by a small group of senior managers, and typically everyone's job is controlled by **sets of rules and procedures-for example, there are specific job descriptions**.
+Each one is co-ordinated at the top by a small group of senior managers, and typically everyone's job is controlled by **sets of rules and procedures-for example, there are specific job descriptions**. rules for discipline, and so on.

+What are the benefits of this kind of culture?
+Well firstly, because it's found in large organisations, its fixed costs, or overheads as they're known, are low in relation to its output, or what it produces.
+In other words it can achieve economies of scale.
+And secondly, **it is particularly successful in business markets where technical expertise is important**.
+On the other hand, **this culture is often very slow to recognise the need for change**, and even slower to react.
+What kind of person does this type of culture suit
+Whell it suits employees who value security, and **who don't particularly want to have responsibility**.

+Moving on now to Task Cultures - this type is found in organisations that are project oriented.
+You usually find it where the market for the company's product is extremely competitive, or where the products themselves have a short life-span.
+Usually top management delegates the projects, the people and other resources.
+And